yatsu/bestmix/README.md

 Bestmix
 =======

 __NOTE: Bestmix is under development.
-It works currently without authentication and caching.__
+Caching and error handling are not implemented yet.__

 Bestmix is a set of boilerplate to build both Rails-based web app and iOS app integrated with each other.
-They are connected with JSON REST API supporting authentication, pagination and caching.
+They are connected with JSON REST API supporting OAuth2 authentication, pagination and caching.
 You can build your own server-side and client-side quickly by extending it.

 Libraries